bioinformaticsdotca/BiCG_2018/module_9_CTAT_fusion_lab/lab_2-discasm.md

 Bos taurus polyomavirus 1	1891754	species	4697	11	11	1
 ```

 Remember, this was a cancer cell line RNA-Seq data set.
 Why might we find the above polyomavirus in such a sample?
-(Try using Google and see what you find)
+(Try using Google with terms 'Bos taurus polyomavirus cell culture' and see what you find)

 ## Concluding remarks